gher-uliege/DINCAE.jl/docs/src/index.md

 ## Troubleshooting

-A warning will be issued if cuDNN has not been installed installed:

-If you get the warniong about `Package cuDNN not found in current path.` or the error `Scalar indexing is disallowed` with Flux 0.14:
+If you get the warniong `Package cuDNN not found in current path` or the error `Scalar indexing is disallowed`:

 ```
 julia> using DINCAE